 Approximately 1,776 conical karst hills scattered over 50 square kilometers of land area covering the towns of Bilar, Valencia, Sierra Bullones, Batuan, Sagbayan and Carmen made up the Chocolate Hills.
 These hills were formed by the uplift of coral deposits and the action of rain water and erosion millions of years ago.
 They change color depending on season – green on rainy days and brown that resembles chocolate during dry season, thus Chocolate Hills.

 Two of these hills were developed for tourism and they are found in Sagbayan and Carmen.
-But the most popular and arguably the one that offers the most imposing view of these hills is in the latter, known as the Chocolate Hills Complex.
+The most popular and arguably the one that offers the most imposing view of these hills is in the latter, known as the Chocolate Hills Complex.
 It was developed by the local government which collects P50 entrance fee for maintenance and development of the hill.
 The complex is located near the main highway, approximately four kilometers away from the town proper or beside the Chocolate Hills Adventure Park.

 Where to Stay in Carmen